Vakarian15/VRDrawWebPage/index.md

 ![Pinching](images/Pinching.png)

 The width of lines are controlled by pinch strenth.
-But oculus quest cannot recognize pinching strengh precisely.
+But oculus quest cannot recognize pinch strengh precisely.

 4. Thumb Up